Skip to Main Content

 When a topic can be anything, it might be useful for the student to not only consider something that interests them, but also to consider something that may help them build on work they may be doing in other classes.
 For example, if you are in a nursing program, a topic for a demonstrative presentation might be “how to tie a tourniquet” or some other first aid topic.
 Another example in this same field would be to do a persuasive presentation on the ethics of some medical procedure.

-Students who are not sure what to do for their presentations should also consider using some of the resources available to them to find a topic.
-Some of the more popular resources used include:
+Students who are not sure what to do for their presentations should also consider using some of the library databases available to them to find a topic, such as:

 These are just two resources that can be used.
 For further information on how to choose a topic, take a look at: